 Browse the parenting section to get suggestions and ideas to help enjoy being a parent and help your child’s growth and development.

 Being physically active is beneficial for all age groups.
 Click the link to find out how much physical activity is needed for individuals throughout the lifespan, including pregnancy, the early years, for children, youth, adults and older adults.

 Active transportation is defined as a human-powered way of transportation, such as walking, cycling or skateboarding.
 Everybody travels every day to live, learn, work and play.
 Learn more about how you can walk or wheel to school (Ontario Active School Travel) with your kids.

 Sex & U (The Society of Obstetricians and Gynaecologists of Canada) offers puberty information to youth, parents, teachers and health care professionals.

 Sex & U (The Society of Obstetricians and Gynecologists of Canada) offers sexual health information to youth, parents, teachers, and health care professionals.

-The Health Unit offers services and information about sexually transmitted infections (STIs), pregnancy, birth control, sexuality and sexual health for men and women.
+Public Health Sudbury & Districts offers services and information about sexually transmitted infections (STIs), pregnancy, birth control, sexuality and sexual health for men and women.